yoshtec/krummstiel/Readme.md

 distributed apples) there are many apple types that are endangered.

-The [Rheinischer Krummstiel](https://de.wikipedia.org/wiki/Rheinischer_Krummstiel) is an old apple variant which is on the "[Red list of endagered domestic plants](https://pgrdeu.genres.de/rlist)" of the German "[Federal Office for Agriculture and Food](https://www.ble.de/EN/Home/home_node.html)".
+The [Rheinischer Krummstiel](https://de.wikipedia.org/wiki/Rheinischer_Krummstiel) is an old apple variant which is on the "[Red list of endangered domestic plants](https://pgrdeu.genres.de/rlist)" of the German "[Federal Office for Agriculture and Food](https://www.ble.de/EN/Home/home_node.html)".
 It can roughly be translated to "crooked stalk", which I found a good analogy for attaching the Apple device to an usb cable.

-There are more apples, that are under threat visit the [IUCN Threatened Species list](https://www.iucnredlist.org) for a full list of all species.
+There are more apples, that are under threat.
+Visit the [IUCN Threatened Species list](https://www.iucnredlist.org) for a full list of all species.

 # License